 Types of Padlocks

-Body: The solid part of the padlock that contains the locking mechanism
+Body: The solid part of the padlock that contains the locking mechanism.

-Locking mechanism/cylinder: Locks usually have a keyway where the key is inserted, or they may use a type of rotary mechanism or dial
+Locking mechanism/cylinder: Locks usually have a keyway where the key is inserted.
+Or they may use a type of rotary mechanism or dial.

-Combination with key control: A combination lock with key control can be opened with a key or a combination.
+Combination with key control: A lock with key control that can be opened with a key or a combination.
 This type of lock is typically used in schools and locker rooms.
 The control key is capable of opening all the combination locks in that set.

-- Hardened steel shackle
+- Hardened steel shackle for cut resistance

-- Shrouded shackle
+- Shrouded shackle to protect against cutting and prying

 - Pick-resistant key cylinder